 3D printing and digital manufacturing.
-Is the future of design here?
+Is this the future of design?

 In the last years, the huge popularity of 3D printing and digital manufacturing and the great expectations it brought have caused mixed reactions in the design world.

 On one side, there are those looking at it at the “Holy Grail” that is going to positively change the future of designers forever.
-On the other side, there are those who deem it a frontal attack against craft skills and a human-oriented design.
+On the other side, some deem it a frontal attack against craft skills and human-oriented design.

-Whatever your opinion on it, the dream of a technology which could allow small design firms and designer-makers to create low-volume products in-house, without relying on external manufacturers and 3rd-party services, seems closer than ever.
-But, is it really so?
+Whatever your opinion on it, the dream of a technology that could allow small design firms and designer-makers to create low-volume products in-house, without relying on external manufacturers and 3rd-party services, seems closer than ever.
+But, is it so?

 In brief, there are five main 3D digital manufacturing technologies available to small manufacturers and designer-makers, as of 2018.